California Financial Assistance Programs.

 Vouchers for Paying Rent

 Very low income families may qualify for section 8 housing vouchers.
 Additional support may be for the disabled and elderly in California.
-The federal government HUD program can offer case management and ongoing rental assistance to those that qualify.
-Click for details.
+The federal government assistance HUD program can offer case management and ongoing rental assistance to those that qualify.
+Click more details Section 8 in California.

 Disability Benefits and Assistance Programs